luizfreires/lrw-so-widgets-bundle/readme.txt

 LRW Widgets Bundle is an amazing package of additional widgets to the plugins [Page Builder by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/) and [SiteOrigin Widgets Bundle](http://siteorigin.com/page-builder/).
 Create incredible and customizable content with these new widgets.

+The widgets available are:
+* Call to action
+* Feature box (or service box)
+* Heading
+* Icons
+* Person or Team member
+* Slider (BxSlider for now)

+And more options are coming soon.

 == Installation ==

 This section describes how to install the plugin and get it working.